nf-core/tools/docs/lint_errors.md

 ## Error #5 - Continuous Integration configuration ## {#5}

-nf-core pipelines must have CI testing with GitHub actions, Travis or Circle CI.
+nf-core pipelines must have CI testing with GitHub actions or Travis.

 This test fails if the following requirements are not met: